IP-CAM/Telegram-Notifier-Opencart-v.3.x/README.md

-# opencart-telegram-notifier
+<h2>Overview</h2>
-CMS Opencart Telegram bot function to notify company
+<p>Opencart Telegram Notifier is a program code which can help to configure notifications in CMS Opencart (3.X version) by using Telegram messenger bot</p>